cchitsiang/awesome-stars/topics.md

 - [steebchen/prisma-client-go](https://github.com/steebchen/prisma-client-go) - Prisma Client Go is an auto-generated and fully type-safe database client
 - [prisma/prisma](https://github.com/prisma/prisma) - Next-generation ORM for Node.js & TypeScript | PostgreSQL, MySQL, MariaDB, SQL Server, SQLite, MongoDB and CockroachDB
 - [talariadb/talaria](https://github.com/talariadb/talaria) - TalariaDB is a distributed, highly available, and low latency time-series database for Presto
 - [mikro-orm/mikro-orm](https://github.com/mikro-orm/mikro-orm) - TypeScript ORM for Node.js based on Data Mapper, Unit of Work and Identity Map patterns.
-Supports MongoDB, MySQL, MariaDB, PostgreSQL and SQLite databases.
+Supports MongoDB, MySQL, MariaDB, MS SQL Server, PostgreSQL and SQLite/libSQL databases.
 - [questdb/questdb](https://github.com/questdb/questdb) - An open source time-series database for fast ingest and SQL queries
 - [mongodb-js/vscode](https://github.com/mongodb-js/vscode) - Connect to MongoDB and Atlas and directly from your VS Code environment, navigate your databases and collections, inspect your schema and use playgrounds to prototype queries and aggregations.
 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.